cfsrc/shearconnector/README.md

 We save the data as a json file at [here](./data/Pe.json) in the data folder.

 This repository comes with a data viewer.
-You can use the viewer at the .
+You can use the viewer at https://github.com/hyeyoungkoh/shearstud.

 Or you clone this repository to run locally by running the following command